Here are the papers I have written that relate to my current research

 (with Charles F. Doran,

-have the same dual weights, then they share a common factor in their zeta
+the same dual weights, then they share a common factor in their zeta functions.

-functions.
-By using Dwork cohomology, we demonstrate that this common factor is
+By using Dwork cohomology, we demonstrate that this common factor is related to

-related to a hypergeometric Picard-Fuchs differential equation.
-The factor in the
+a hypergeometric Picard--Fuchs differential equation.
+The factor in the zeta

-zeta function is definable over the rationals and has degree equal to the order
+function is defined over the rationals and has degree at least the order of the

 surfaces to the Dwork pencil, obtaining new cases of arithmetic mirror symmetry.